Tennessee State Route 22: Alternate route

 State Route 22A (SR 22A) is a 26.0 mi alternate route of SR 22 that exists in the west-central part of Tennessee, United States.
 Its routing takes it through parts of McNairy, Chester, and Henderson counties.
 SR 22 is one of only three highways in the state to have signed alternate routes that still exist.

 SR 22A begins in Milledgeville, at an intersection with the SR 22 mainline and SR 69, in McNairy County.
 The highway travels due west for one block and curves to the northwest and enters Chester County.
 Just on the outer city limits of Milledgeville, SR 22A curves to a western routing and enters Enville.
 There, it intersects the northern terminus of SR 224 (Leapwood Road) and curves to the north-northwest.
 After a slight jog to the west, it resumes its north-northwesterly routing and leaves town.
 SR 22A travels through rural areas of the county and enters Jacks Creek, where it intersects SR 100.
 The alternate route then curves to the north-northeast and enters Henderson County.
-It eventually enters Lexington, where it intersects the northern terminus of SR 200 and curves to a due-east routing and meets its northern terminus, an intersection with the SR 22 mainline in the extreme southern part of the city.
+It eventually enters Lexington, where it formerly intersected the northern terminus of SR 200 which was rerouted following the opening of SR 459 which SR 22A now intersects and curves to a due-east routing and meets its northern terminus, an intersection with the SR 22 mainline in the extreme southern part of the city.

 SR 22A is not part of the National Highway System, a system of roadways important to the nation's economy, defense, and mobility.